Geological Sciences Courses

 Oral presentations on current geological topics.
 Offered in the spring semester.

 This course serves as an introduction to statistics for the Earth and Environmental Sciences.
 Topics include an introduction to probability theory, experimental design, statistical hypothesis testing, regression, clustering, Kriging and other forms of spatial analysis, time series analysis, and an introduction to machine learning.
 All material is covered theoretically and with practical implementation in Matlab.
 Computing proficiency is required for a passing grade in this course.
-Writing proficiency within the discipline is required for a passing grade in this course.
+Writing proficiency is required for a passing grade in this course.
+A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.
 The course includes two lectures and one computer lab weekly.

 This course will provide an overview of the major processes that have shaped our Solar System, with some focus on extra-terrestrial materials and mission data.
 The course will examine the major aspects of our Solar System, considering physical, chemical and geological concepts.
 We will explore the different bodies in the Solar System, and learn from the data collected from missions and analytics on samples.
-Writing proficiency within the discipline is required for a passing grade in this course.
+Writing proficiency is required for a passing grade in this course.
+A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.

 This course is an introduction to concepts of stable isotope fractionation, and the application of stable isotopic measurements to answering geological questions.
 This class specifically focuses on light elements, primarily H, C, O, S, and N, though other elements/systems may be explored if there is time/interest.

 Introduction to the field of low-temperature geochemistry (elementary chemical equilibria and thermodynamics, solubility and redox equilibria, organic geochemistry), with an emphasis on solving geologic problems.
-Writing proficiency within the discipline is required for a passing grade in this course.
+Writing proficiency is required for a passing grade in this course.
+A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.
 Offered in the Spring semester.

 Theory, techniques, and applications of methods for the environmental sampling and geochemical analysis of rocks, soils, and aqueous fluids.
 Offered in alternate Fall semesters.